ethersphere/swarm-guide/contents/usage/act.rst

 **Accessing** restricted content is available through CLI and HTTP.
 When accessing content which is restricted by a password `HTTP Basic access authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_ can be used out-of-the-box.

 .. important:: When accessing content which is restricted to certain EC keys - the node which exposes the HTTP proxy that is queried must be started with the granted private key as its ``bzzaccount`` CLI parameter.

+.. important:: Beware: this is planned to change soon.

 Password protection
 -------------------